 This recent period has been plagued with privacy issues, the biggest of which has been the infamous super-injunction against a well-known footballer.

 It’s been good from an ‘impact’ perspective to have been asked about this.
 For the most part, though, I couldn’t have cared less.
 Footballers and their deviance is nothing new.
 Nor does it really matter to the outside world what overpaid stars get up to.
 Little of the private lives gleefully splayed across front pages carries significant public interest.

 More interesting is the legal implications that arise when thousands of people flout the law collectively.
 Anonymity has offered people a layer of protection to name and shame on Twitter.
 The sheer volume of people doing so has posed an unusual problem for MPs (as well as a reason to join in!).

 Mr Speaker, with about 75,000 people having named _____, it’s obviously impracticable to imprison them all.

 More interesting still is the issue of ‘parliamentary privilege’ – a principle that could barely sound more disconcerting.
-‘Privilege’ concerns self-sovereignty, and particularly freedom of speech.
+‘Privilege’ concerns the freedom to speak freely without fear of recrimination or prosecution.
 The Joint Committee’s 1999 report on parliamentary privilege defines it as follows:

 Parliament and its members and officers need certain rights and immunities.
 Parliament needs the right to regulate its own affairs, free from intervention by the government or the courts.
 Members need to be able to speak freely, uninhibited by possible defamation claims.
 These rights and immunities, rooted in this country’s constitutional history, are known as parliamentary privilege.

 However, it had a strong part to play across the whole of the seventeenth century.
 We find it mentioned in 1604, at a time when regal intentions of publicity and transparency were undermined by secret practices.
 It then became a vital tool for sovereignty in the English Civil War.